Skip to content

 • Robert Strong (Strong Entertainment) on holding people’s attention.

-Our first seven years of the Science Envoy Program were superb (superb enough to earn on-going Moore Foundation funding).
+The first nine years of our Science Envoy Program were superb, earning the shiny “reflections” excerpted below.
 As we continue to help young scientists to find their public voices, Wonderfest is excited about the long-term impact that the Envoy program can have on science popularization.
 What could be better for promoting science to future generations than to augment the ranks of researchers who take science popularization seriously?

 Past Wonderfest Science Envoys reflect: